 The 2018 details is available HERE.

-From 2019, the annual campaigns were replaced by a nationwide intervention that was designed to reach out to schools across all of Nigeria’s 36 states and the Federal Capital Territory.
+From September 2019, the annual campaigns were replaced by a nationwide intervention called the Arm Our Youths (ArOY) Health Campaign.
+The ArOY Campaign was designed to reach out to senior secondary schools across all of Nigeria’s 36 states and the Federal Capital Territory.
 This new intervention is evidence-based, and backed by the Harvard Medical School, Boston, USA.
 Details are available HERE.

 The OCI Foundation strives: